fknittel/python-fdsend/Home.markdown

 fdsend is yet another file descriptor passing abstraction, specifically for Python.
 This package offers a few conveniences not commonly found together in other abstractions: sending multiple files at once, sending arbitrary data, and working with both files and file descriptors.

 fdsend is free software, licensed under the GPLv2+.
-It was originally developed by [Michael J. Pomraning](http://pilcrow.madison.wi.us/).
+It was originally developed by [Michael J. Pomraning](http://pilcrow.madison.wi.us/) and is currently maintained by Philipp Kern and Fabian Knittel.

 #Requirements#